bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 which hopefully is a good representation of the original data.
 As usual, we need to ask ourselves: what makes a good representation?
 A vanilla autoencoder's answer: "*A good representation is one where you can reconstruct the original input!*".
-The process of reconstruction from the latent dimension :math:`z` back to our reconstruction of the input sample :math:`\hat{x}` is called the *decoder*.
+The process of transforming the latent dimension :math:`z` back to a reconstructed version of the input :math:`\hat{x}` is called the *decoder*.
+It's an "autoencoder" because it's using the same value :math:`x` value on the input and output.
 Figure 1 shows a picture of what this looks like.

 .. figure:: /images/autoencoder_structure.png
   :width: 400px